lennhy/KenLaw/README.md

 #Instructions:

   To use this app, just clone, run rake db:migrate and then run shotgun.
 Everything should be set up.

   View Golf Clubber on Learn.co and start learning to code for free.

+#Links

+  Here is the link to the a quick video tutorial: https://vimeo.com/182806199